 For a general overview of USHPA's pilot ratings, please read Ratings and skills introduction.
-If you're a new pilot, be sure to check out Learn to Fly and Continuing Education.
+If you're a new pilot, be sure to check out Learn to Fly.
+If you're interested in taking your skills further by becoming an instructor, observer, or administrator, take a look at Advanced Certifications.

 As a member-serving organization, USHPA operates under a collection of Standard Operating Procedures, also known as SOPs.
 Members have full access to all 220 pages of the SOPs, which cover everything from how meetings will be conducted to requirements of sanctioned competitions.
 Section 12 of the SOPs is all about the Ratings System.